 When your computer restarts, Windows Defender should be enabled by default.
 Again, you can check by opening the Windows Security app.

-At this point, you can move to a different provider - check out our recommendations of the best antivirus software - or you can stick with Windows Defender which, you may be surprised to learn - is as good as or better than a lot of free antivirus software.
+At this point, you can move to a different provider or you can stick with Windows Defender which, you may be surprised to learn, is as good as or better than a lot of free antivirus software.